-Suppose you have an executable that you compiled and linked at a workstation, and you want to store it in an MVS HFS but run it from the workstation.
-You copy the executable to the mounted HFS in binary format.
-Later, when you want to run the program from the workstation, you use NFS to mount the HFS directory in binary format, and then run the program from the mounted HFS.
+Suppose you have an executable that you compiled and linked ont a workstation, and you want to store it in an MVS data set but run it from the workstation.
+You copy the executable to the mounted z/OS UNIX file in binary format.
+Later, when

-For more information about working with HFS files at your workstation, see DFSMS: Network File System User's Guide.
+For more information about working with NFS files on your workstation, see DFSMS: Network File System User's Guide.